-There are typically no required courses in the second year of enrollment in the MSFE program, although students will need to take some PhD-level courses to fulfill the 10 PhD-level degree requirement.
-Note that these courses do not have to be Finance Division courses, and it is common for students to take PhD-level courses in other divisions of the Business School (e.g., Operations Research, Accounting), or in other departments/schools at the University (e.g., Computer Science, Statistics, the Law School, etc.).
+There are typically no required courses in the second year of enrollment in the MSFE program, although students will need to take additional PhD-level courses to fulfill the 10 PhD-level degree requirement.
+Most of the eligible courses will be offered from the Finance Division, and it is common for students to take PhD-level courses in other divisions of the Business School (e.g., Operations Research, Accounting), or in other departments/schools at the University (e.g., Computer Science, Statistics, the Law School, etc.).
 Most students also take advanced-level MBA courses.

-All MSFE students must complete a substantial research project under the supervision of a faculty member.
-The thesis will be guided by a faculty member who will assign a grade to the work.
-Students meet at regular intervals with their thesis advisor to discuss their progress.
-The expectation is that students will submit their thesis and complete the program by the end of the term.
+All MSFE students complete a substantial research project in the Thesis Seminar under the supervision of a faculty member.
+The goal of this course is to gain experience producing research in quantitative finance.
+Students will design, execute, write, and present a thesis that involves original research on a topic of their choosing.
+The expectation is that students will submit their thesis and complete the program by the end of the fourth term.